wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-24-19-43-41.png)

-That gives us an object that is full of all the property values that you have. `data-name` shows up as "name" in our object, and if we had multiple data attributes on the same image like so:
+That gives us an object that is full of all the property values that you have.

+`data-name` shows up as the `name` property in our object, and if we had multiple data attributes on the same image, as shown in the code below, they would both be present in the object. 👇

 ```html
 <img class="custom" data-name="wes" data-last="bos" src="https://picsum.photos/200" />